OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/12 November 2016.md

 ---

 ## Books, Research, and Cultural Commentary

 - Reference to the Bible: **1 Corinthians 15:52** about the "last trump" was discussed in relation to Donald Trump and the current world situation
 - Critique of **ideology-focused elites** and their detachment from practical realities of working people
+- Commentary on Peggy Noonan's realization that the media and elites were in an echo chamber and disconnected from the populace who supported Trump.

 ---

 ## Notable Warnings or Predictions